IntergatedCircuits/hid-rp/README.md

 for it (that's also when a peripheral with multiple top-level applications gets split).
 The current implementation only implements a `descriptor_view`, with an iterator that advances item-by-item.

+## Usage pages

+In the above example the `hid/page/` files aren't supplied by this library.
+They are in fact generated code, using the [hid-usage-tables] project.

 ## Future plans

 This library has a lot of potential for expansion, but as always, development resources are limited.
-Contributions in the forms of pull requests and issues are welcome.
+Contributions in any forms are welcome.

-* [hid-usage-tables] needs a (Python) code generator
 * add `constexpr` descriptor validator
 * add `constexpr` descriptor properties parser (max IN, OUT and FEATURE report size is the most relevant information)